elyograg/haproxy-scripts/README.md

 http3 forced.
 The test string includes the git commit hash.
 If the pushed string and retrieved string don't match, the CI job will fail.

-To skip the CI job for a push:
+Note to myself: To skip the CI job for a push:

 git push -o ci.skip